 Delegates passed the Traditional Plan, which would “affirm the church’s current bans on ordaining LGBTQ clergy and officiating at or hosting same-sex marriage.
-It also boosts penalties and accountability for transgressions of those bans,” according to a report from United Methodist News Service on Feb.
-26, 2019.
-The plan is set to go into effect on Jan.
-1, 2020.
+It also boosts penalties and accountability for transgressions of those bans,” according to a report from United Methodist News Service.
+The Traditional Plan is in effect as of January 1, 2020.

 Since then, several groups have gathered to offer alternative options for a way forward.
 Legislation has been submitted for consideration and possible enactment by the General Conference when it meets again in May of 2020.

 In a series of votes taken on June 1, 2019 on matters related to the 2019 and 2020 General Conferences, the UMC Michigan Annual Conference expressed aspirations for greater inclusion of LGBTQ persons, by roughly a 2/3 margin.